Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Case Studies

 We first study the case of \family{simplocker}, a ransomware that has been operating since 2014Q3 and mainly targeted Google Play.
 While there are several ransomware families in our dataset such as \family{jisut}, \family{slocker}, \family{gepew}, or \family{svpeng} to name a few, \family{simplocker} is one of the first confirmed file-encrypting malware families targeting Android~\cite{simplockerSymantec}.
 The way Android ransomware operated prior to this family made file recovery possible without paying the ransom.
 In particular, these early versions attempted to keep user information hostage by simply locking their devices but without encrypting the file system.
 Technical experts could then bypass the locking mechanism using standard forensic tools (e.g., mounting the file system from a PC).

 Our dataset accounts for 30 specimens of \family{simplocker} with a total of 35,825 distinct methods.
 Out of those, 1,166 (3.2\%) methods are common to at least 28 apps.
 We can also find 295 (0.8\%) methods common to all 30 apps.
-Table \ref{tab:caseses} shows a summary of the behaviors observed.
 We observe the use of the file system (\behavior{IO} behaviors), the access to personal information (via the \behavior{content} provider), and the use of database-related libraries (\behavior{DATABASE}).

-Details about the most relevant methods seen in this family are listed in Appendix~\ref{sec:appendix:simplocker}.
-When analyzing the common methods found, we can see that this family uses the \behavior{DATABASE} library to explore DDBB in method-1057.
+Details about the most relevant methods seen in this family are listed in Figure~\ref{tab:case:simplocker}.
+When analyzing the common methods found, we can see that this family uses the \behavior{DATABASE} library to explore DDBB in a common method.
 This library is used to explore data returned through a content provider, which is used to access data stored by other apps such as the contacts app.
-We can also observe that this type of ransoware uses its own crypto suit rather than relying on standard Java libraries.
-In particular, methods in \texttt{com.nisakii.encrypt.*} such as method-662, method-909 and method-1082 shown in Figure~\ref{tab:case:simplocker} are used to encrypt stolen files.
-Once files are encrypted they are erased as seen in method-1075, which uses the \behavior{java.io.File.delete()} API call for this.
-Method-1075 is part of the \emph{FileProvider} class in the \texttt{Landroid/support/v4/content} library).
-This library has been developed by Google to provide newer features on earlier versions of Android.
+We also observe that this type of ransomware uses its own crypto suit rather than relying on standard Java libraries.
+In particular, methods in \texttt{com.nisakii.encrypt.*}, such as method-662 and method-909 shown in Figure~\ref{tab:case:simplocker}, are used to encrypt stolen files.